panggi/panggi.com/_posts/articles/2014-09-23-remote-pairing-with-tmate.md

 ---
 layout: post
-title: "Remote pairing using tmate"
+title: "Remote pairing with tmate"
 modified:
 categories: articles
 excerpt: "Pair programming is a method of programming in which two people work together at a single computer.
 One person as ‘the driver’ and the other person as the ‘observer’ who reviews each line of code as it is typed"